7-Year-Old Has 526 ‘Teeth’ Removed From His Mouth After His Parents Notice Swollen Jaw

 Senthilnathan said the incident was an opportunity to improve pediatric dental care and raise awareness for better oral hygiene.

 “We have never seen these many teeth in any one site,” Ramani said of the 526 denticles removed from Ravindranath’s jaw.
-The Times of India said that some reports show that doctors removed 232 teeth from a Mumbai teenager’s jaw in 2014.
+The Times of India noted that some reports show that doctors removed 232 teeth from a Mumbai teenager’s jaw in 2014.

 The formation of denticles is a rare condition known as compound composite odontoma.